PM Modi holds first bilateral meeting with President Biden; discusses Indo-Pacific, climate and COVID | Politics

 - United States

-Prime Minister Narendra Modi on Friday described as ''outstanding'' his first bilateral meeting with US President Joe Biden who said the Indo-US relationship is destined to be ''stronger, closer and tighter” as the two leaders discussed a wide range of issues, including combating COVID-19, climate change, trade and the Indo-Pacific.
+Prime Minister Narendra Modi has described as ''outstanding'' his first bilateral meeting with US President Joe Biden who said the Indo-US relationship is destined to be ''stronger, closer and tighter” as the two leaders discussed a wide range of issues, including combating COVID-19, climate change, trade and the Indo-Pacific.

-President Biden, who welcomed Prime Minister Modi in the Oval Office of the White House said that today they are starting a new chapter in US-India relationship.
+President Biden, who welcomed Prime Minister Modi in the Oval Office of the White House on Friday, said that today they are starting a new chapter in US-India relationship.

 Observing that he has long believed that the US, India relationship can help them solve global challenges, Biden in his opening remarks before a battery of India and American media said they are now “are launching a new chapter in history of India US ties, taking on some of the toughest challenges we face together.”
 And this starts with a shared commitment to end COVID-19, he said.

-Prime Minister Modi, who is visiting the US for the 7th time after assuming office in 2014, described Friday’s bilateral meeting with Biden that lasted more than 60 minutes as ''important'' as they're meeting at the start of the third decade of this century.
+Prime Minister Modi, who is visiting the US for the 7th time after assuming office in 2014, described Friday’s bilateral meeting with Biden that lasted nearly 90 minutes as ''important'' as they're meeting at the start of the third decade of this century.

 ''Your leadership will certainly play an important role in how this decade is shaped.
 The seeds have been sown for an even stronger friendship between India and the US,” Prime Minister Modi told Biden.